5l1v3r1/Safari-Reader-Preview-Javascript-code-execution/README.md

 # Safari Reader Preview Javascript Code Execution

-Reading mode is a feature implemented in most of the browsers that allow users to read articles in a clutter-free view i.e rendering a page in a way that will be easy to read without any distraction.
+Reading mode is a feature implemented in most browsers that allow users to read articles in a clutter-free view i.e rendering a page in a way that will be easy to read without any distraction.

 Here is a image that explains reader mode pretty well.

 ![1](https://github.com/c0d3G33k/Safari-Reader-Preview-Javascript-code-execution/blob/master/Screenshot%20at%20Jan%2014%2012-10-49.png)

-But have you ever wonder how browsers achieve it?
-During the rendering process, browsers remove all unnecessary code, like javaScript, iframes, other embedding elements etc.
+Have you ever wondered how browsers achieve it?
+During the rendering process, browsers remove all unnecessary code, like javaScript, iframes, and other embedding elements.

-Let's try to run a sample code code that embeds a few elments to see how safari reacts
+Let's try running a sample code code that embeds a few elements to see how Safari reacts
 ```
 <!DOCTYPE html>
 <html lang="en">